Mauro Icardi: 2015–2017: Captaincy and controversy

 This was followed by a brace in Inter's 2–0 win at Empoli three days later, taking the lead of goalscorers table with six goals in six appearances; it was also the first time that he has scored in four consecutive Serie A matches.

 On 7 October, Icardi signed a new contract extension with Inter until June 2021, with a buy-out clause of €110 million.
 With the new deal, Icardi will earn €4,5 million per season plus various bonuses based on his performances, goals and image rights.
 Shortly after signing the contract, Icardi stated: "I'm really happy to have signed this new contract that will keep me at the club until 2021.
 My dream is to win trophies with this team.
 I heard lots of things during the transfer window, as you always do, but the club was on my side.
 I have my agent and wife Wanda to thank for this renewal and we're all pleased at home."

 Icardi scored a brace to beat Torino 2–1 at the San Siro, giving Inter their first win in their last 5 games.
 Then, he continued with his outrageous form, scoring back-to-back home braces against Crotone and Fiorentina.
 In the last match of 2016, Icardi scored another brace against Lazio to help Inter finish the year on a high.
-He finished the first part of the season with 14 goals and 5 assists, being the most efficient striker in top 5 leagues, overtaking stars such Cristiano Ronaldo and Lionel Messi.
+He finished the first part of the season with 14 goals and 5 assists, being the most efficient striker in the top 5 leagues, overtaking stars such Cristiano Ronaldo and Lionel Messi.
 The Guardian named him the world's 49th best player, winning 33 positions compared to last year ranking.

 On 15 January 2017, in the 3–1 home win against Chievo which was the fifth consecutive win in league, Icardi scored his 15th league goal of the season becoming the first Inter player to score at least 15 goals in three consecutive seasons since Zlatan Ibrahimović and Christian Vieri.
 On 12 March, he scored a hat-trick against Atalanta, bringing his tally to 20 goals for the season.
 Icardi amassed 24 league goals in 34 appearances in the 2016–17 season, setting a new personal best.
 In Europa League, he scored twice in five matches as Inter finished last in Group K.